 A project design management plan includes various objectives when it is built:

-The first activity is to analyze the project in terms of its components, and its size to stand on the volume of work required to be accomplished by the professionals.
+The first activity of the project design management is to analyze the project in terms of its components, and its size to stand on the volume of work required to be accomplished by the professionals.
 For example, a villa project requires in practice a senior architect and a draughtsman to finalize all the architectural design phases and construction documents.
-For a multistory building, ground plus 12 floors, in reality, requires two senior architects and two draughts men for the architectural work.
+For a multistory building, ground plus 12 floors, in reality, requires two senior architects and two draughtsmen for the architectural work.

-The second is to identify stakeholders especially the design team their strengths and weaknesses.
+The second activity of the project design management is to identify stakeholders especially the design team their strengths and weaknesses.
 In real-world architecture practice, this activity is merely conducted.
-When employing a team, the design manager stands on every person in the team’s skills and strengths and this work will be allocated to him within the design management plan.
+When employing a team the design manager stands on every person in the team’s skills and strengths and this work will be allocated to him within the design management plan.
 Companies, the large-scale ones, in general, develop employee’s weak points by assigning training courses within the company or contracting with an outsourcing company.

 Fifth is increasing the design team’s knowledge of design methodology to study and identify the most suitable design method that suits the requirements of the stakeholders.
 Though there are many methods of design that mix various dimensions of architectural design like function, form, sustainability, context, ideas brainstorming, and others but all firms focus on the creative part of presenting creative concepts and presentations to attract clients and new customers.

-Sixth is preparing modules in preparing the architectural design drawings which can be used to reduce production time and eliminate waste time and repetitive work, this is one of the most important tasks in the design management plan that targets increasing quality and increasing firm revenue.
+Sixth activity of the project design management is preparing modules in preparing the architectural design drawings which can be used to reduce production time and eliminate waste time and repetitive work, this is one of the most important tasks in the design management plan that targets increasing quality and increasing firm revenue.

 Professional bodies in the world produce many articles, guidelines, and studies related to post-occupancy evaluation methods.
-A Logbook is prepared by the firm and handed over to the client upon project handover which facilitates the future operations, maintenance, and building development plans.
-In my previous 30 years of architectural design and construction experience, I have never passed this activity, even with European consultants, and a logbook is never produced but it’s a common criterion of building a design management plan in theory only.
-Design management plans include the preparation of as-built drawings to be handed over to the client.
+A Log Book is prepared by the firm and handed over to the client upon project handover which facilitates the future operations, maintenance, and building development plans.
+In my previous 30 years of architectural design and construction experience, I have never passed this activity, even with European consultants, and a log book is never produced but it’s a common criterion of building a design management plan in theory only.
+The design manager include in the design management plans the preparation of as-built drawings to be handed over to the client.